Frenzoid/DAPP_Instagram/README.md

 An instagram clone that allows eth tiping to the post authors, made with blockchain, ethereum, solidity, web3, ipfs, truffle, ganache and react.

-Meant to learn blockchain techonologies.
+Meant to learn blockchain technologies.

 <img src="./assets/scrsht.png">